mafifafm/pxt-microbit/docs/test/courses/csintro/coordinates/activity.md

 * From the Basic …more Toolbox drawer, drag a **'clear screen'** block onto the Workspace and drop it into the **'on button A+B pressed'** block.
 * From the Basic Toolbox drawer, drag a **'show number'** block onto the Workspace and drop it below the **'clear screen'** block.
 * From the LED …more Toolbox drawer, drag another **'brightness'** value block onto the Workspace and drop it into the **'show number'** block, replacing the default 0 value.
-This will clear the screen when buttons A and B are pressed and display the current brightness level as a number on the micro:bit screen.
+This will clear the screen when buttons A and B are pressed and display the current brightness level as a number on the Ragga screen.
 * Now, from the Basic Toolbox drawer, drag a **'show icon'** block to the coding Workspace and connect it below the **'show number'** block.
 This will re-display the image we used on start of the program

 Solution link: [Show Brightness](https://makecode.microbit.org/_JjwMLL6Da3jP)

 ### Try it out!

-Check it in the simulator first, then download the program to the micro:bit to run the program.
+Check it in the simulator first, then download the program to the Ragga to run the program.

 ### Mod this!